Progress 2: March 2010 to August 2010

 March 2010 to end August 2010

-Work on the People database took Alison to 24 May when she began work on the statistics analysis (available via the statistics link on menu to the left).
+Work on the People database took Alison to 24 May when she began work on the statistics analysis (available via the statistics link on menu to the right).
 This statistical work was completed by the first week in June 2010.
 After that she transcribed some contemporary accounts of the museum displays at Bethnal Green, South Kensington and Farnham and Rushmore.
 She also transcribed some eye-witness accounts of Pitt-Rivers' collections and Pitt-Rivers own accounts of the reasoning behind his displays and their history.
-These can all be found by searching under the link 'Articles' on the menu to the left.
+These can all be found by searching under the link 'Articles' on the menu to the right.

 Alison also transcribed many primary source documents held by the Pitt Rivers Museum's manuscript collections regarding the founding collection, these can be found here.
 Finally, during this six month period, she wrote many articles for the articles section on Pitt-Rivers' staff's art-work, his estate at Cranborne Chase, and particular aspects of his two collections, see here for a full list of these articles.
 During August 2010 she tried to trace some of the objects that had been sold by Mrs Stella Pitt-Rivers between the 1960s and 1980s, which are listed in Sotheby's sale catalogues (a random selection of copies of which are held by the Balfour Library at the Pitt Rivers Museum, which were used for this purpose) and records from the Christie's website of past sales.
 The aim was to see the kinds of information that the auction houses gave, and also to see how many of the objects were illustrated by photographs (possibly the only public documentation now available about the majority of the items in the collection).
 This information was added to the database which will hopefully be available on this site.
 More than three hundred objects were identified by this process, which is a small fraction of the numbers of objects actually sold during this period.
 The project is primarily interested in the second collection whilst it was in the ownership of Augustus Pitt-Rivers (ie until 1900) but this later documentation can shed some light on other aspects of that collection.